 - Continuity Nod:

 - Greg has the reframed photograph of himself and Rose in his van, which appeared in "Maximum Capacity".
+He also has the picture of Steven with cat fingers that Ronaldo took in "Cat Fingers".

 - Greg's song has a vocoder effect on his voice, something he showed he knew how to use in "The Message".